zeyutiann/zeyutiann.github.io/_posts/2022-09/2022-09-26-python-project.md

 ### PEP8 on ASCII Compatibility:
 #### Package and Module Names
-Modules should `def __init__()`{:.python} have short, all-lowercase names.
+Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.

 When an extension module written in C or C++ has an accompanying Python module that provides a higher level (e.g. more object oriented) interface, the C/C++ module has a leading underscore (e.g. _socket).
 #### Class Names